reymonera/technical_writing_portfolio_ccv/README.md

 ## About Me

 I am a technical writer with a passion for creating clear, concise, and user-friendly documentation.
-With a unique background in science and software development, I bring a very particular kind of communication.
+With a unique background in science and software development, I bring a very particular kind of communication, honed through my years in academic writing and Scientific Communication.

 ## Projects